You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it means to accomplish two tasks with a single action.
-The phrase is entirely figurative and does not involve actual birds or stones.
+The idiom is entirely figurative and does not involve actual birds or stones.

 Origin: